ing-bank/baker/docs/sections/concepts.md

 The *type* sets limits on the form of data that is accepted. (a number, a list of strings, ...)

-This type is expressed by the [baker type system](/sections/reference/baker-types-and-values/).
+This type is expressed by the [Baker type system](/sections/reference/baker-types-and-values/).

 ## Interaction